RosemaryJF/horiseon-refactor/README.md

 - What problem does it solve?
 - What did you learn?

+I was given the task of Refactoring the Horiseon Web Page.
+The client had found a few issues with the webpage and whilst getting those fixed wanted both the HTML and Css code to be tidied up, the stylesheet consolidated and comments inserted throughout to make the documents easier to navigate in the future.

+My motivation was to maintain consistency on the UI but try to re-work the back end to simplify it as much as possible.

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.